bloominstituteoftechnology/Processes/stretch/README.md

    **Short answer**: what do each of the arguments to `open()` mean?

+   filename - name of the file

+   O_CREAT|O_RDWR - if the file does not exist, create it, then open the file so that it can be read from and written to.

+   0644 - type of permissions - the user can read and write, the group and others can read.

 3. Take the skeleton code in the `src/` directory and implement the pieces marked.
 Run it.